Bud, Not Buddy

 by Christopher Paul Curtis (1999)

 Bud, Not Buddy is the Newbery Award-winning follow-up to Christopher Paul Curtis’s acclaimed The Watsons Go to Birmingham — 1963.
-It tells the story of Bud (not Buddy) a ten-year-old African-American orphan in search of his father in Depression era America.
-Bud is a winning narrator as he peppers his account of his ups and downs with insights like his “Rules to Have a Funner Life and Learn How to Be a Better Liar.”
-He tries to see through and get the best of adults — all while still essentially being a kid.
+It tells the story of Bud (not Buddy), a ten-year-old African-American boy in search of his father in Depression-era America.
+Bud is a winning narrator as he peppers his account of his ups and downs with insights from his “Rules and Things for Having a Funner Life and Making a Better Liar Out of Yourself.”
+He tries to see through and outwit adults — all while still being a kid.
 (He reminds one a lot of Huckleberry Finn.)